DBoroujerdi/env/README.md

 ### Benefits over gproc:get_env?

 With gproc you'll still have to convert types.
-Ports, for instance, are returned as strings for, requiring their conversion, whereas when looking up from env you will get back whatever the type is in there (*.config or *.app.src files).
-Type conversions inside env therefore creates some safety.
+Ports, for instance, are returned as strings, requiring their conversion, whereas when looking up from *.app.src or *.config you will get back whatever the type is in there.
+Type conversions inside env therefore creates safety, you get back the type you asked for.

 Consitent API regardless of the source of the env, as shown below.